fbpx

 Additional VR Motion Compensation Resources

-Can I use your platfom for helicopter simulaton?
+• 10.
+Can I use your platform for helicopter simulation?

-It is easy to mount to any P or H model
+Yes, sure.
+It is easy to mount to any P or H model.
+Here are some pictures of our frame with PUMA:

-With all these benefits, our frame doesn’t contribute a lot to the total platform cost.
+With all these benefits, our frame doesn’t contribute significantly to the total platform cost.
 Most of the price comes from motors and electronics.
-We don’t overprice our product as most competitors, marking their products up two to three times more expensive than ours.
-Our mission is to make plug and play motion simulator platform affordable for many gaming enthusiasts.
+We don’t overprice our product like most competitors, marking their products up two to three times more expensive than ours.
+Our mission is to make plug-and-play motion simulator platforms affordable for many gaming enthusiasts.

-You can put your controllers and seat on our platform and enjoy unique sensations that beat most of the expensive simulation solutions.
+You can place your controllers and seat on our platform and enjoy unique sensations that surpass most of the expensive simulation solutions.

 Yes, sure you can set our platforms into F1 position reversing the main rail: